CP317S18/CP317S18.github.io/README.md

 ## 2.2 Product functions
 Users of _Shout!_ have the ability to chat with others supported through the bluetooth mesh implemented in the application.
 Users are limited to sending and receiving messages within the range of the mesh to others.
-If the user disconnects from their mesh, they can reconnect but will not receive the messages that they missed.
+If the user disconnects from their mesh, they can reconnect and reload a few messages they may have missed.
 When users launch the app, they create a temporary username that will be used to communicate with other people.
-Users can view the number of people in the chat and the distance of users.
+Users can also view the number of people in the chat.

+Represented in the UML diagram below, _Shout!_ uses two actors, the user of the application and the people behind the app (us).

 <img align="right" width="250" height="250" src="http://cp317s18.github.io/diagram.png">